What Is the CFTC Commitment of Traders Report?

 What is the difference between Commercials and Large Speculators in the COT report?

-Commercials are physical market participants — producers, processors, and merchants — who hedge their real-world exposure.
-Large Speculators are hedge funds and managed money trading purely for directional profit.
-Commercials are considered 'smart money' because their positioning reflects fundamental knowledge of supply and demand, while Large Speculators tend to be trend-followers who pile in late.
+Commercials are physical producers, processors, and merchants who hedge real-world exposure.
+Large Speculators are hedge funds trading purely for directional profit.
+Commercials act as smart money — their positioning reflects fundamental supply-demand knowledge — while Large Speculators are trend-followers who often concentrate late at market peaks.

 How often is the COT report published?

-The CFTC collects positioning data at the close of every Tuesday.
-The report is published every Friday at 3:30 PM Eastern Time.
-This creates a three-day data lag, meaning the report reflects Tuesday's positions — not Friday's market conditions.
+The CFTC collects positioning data at Tuesday's close every week.
+The report publishes every Friday at 3:30 PM Eastern Time, creating a three-day data lag.
+The report reflects Tuesday's positions, not Friday's live market conditions.

 What is an extreme positioning event in COT analysis?

-An extreme positioning event occurs when the net position of a trader category — typically Large Speculators or Commercials — reaches a historical peak or trough relative to a 3-to-5-year range.
-When speculators reach 100% net long, the trade is considered crowded: there are no new buyers left to push prices higher.
-When Commercials reach extreme net long positions, it historically signals institutional accumulation at undervalued prices.
+An extreme positioning event occurs when a trader category's net position reaches a 3-to-5-year historical peak or trough.
+Speculators at 100% net long signals a crowded trade — no new buyers remain.
+Commercials at extreme longs historically signals institutional accumulation at undervalued prices.

 Is COT analysis suitable for day trading?

-No. COT data is a weekly, macro-level indicator.
-It is best suited for swing trading on timeframes of weeks to months.
-Using a weekly COT report to time a 1-minute chart entry would be like using a monthly blood test to monitor a patient's heart rate during a sprint — the data frequency does not match the decision frequency.
+No. COT data is a weekly macro indicator best suited for swing trades held weeks to months.
+Weekly data with a three-day lag cannot time a one-minute chart entry — the decision frequency does not match the data frequency.

 What markets have the strongest COT signals historically?

-Precious metals (Gold, Silver), energy (Crude Oil), and agricultural futures (Corn, Wheat, Soybeans) historically have the most reliable COT signals due to large, distinct commercial hedger groups.
-Equity index futures (S&P 500) and currency futures (EUR/USD) are also tracked effectively through the Disaggregated and TFF reports respectively.
+Precious metals (Gold, Silver), energy (Crude Oil), and agricultural futures (Corn, Wheat, Soybeans) historically produce the most reliable COT signals due to large, distinct commercial hedger groups.
+S&P 500 and EUR/USD are tracked via the Disaggregated and TFF reports respectively.

 What does the COT report tell you?

 The COT report shows how hedge funds, commercial hedgers, and money managers are positioned in US futures markets.
-It reveals extreme positioning — crowded trades — where one side of the market has become structurally overloaded.
-Historically, these extremes have preceded major price reversals across commodities, indices, and currencies.
+It reveals extreme positioning — crowded trades where one side has become structurally overloaded.
+These extremes have historically preceded major reversals in commodities, indices, and currencies.

 What is a COT index or z-score?

-A COT index or z-score is a statistical measure that shows how current positioning compares to a historical range, typically the past 3 years (156 weeks).
-A z-score of +2.0 or higher indicates an extreme net long position that has historically been a bearish contrarian signal.
-A z-score of -2.0 or lower indicates an extreme net short position that has historically been a bullish contrarian signal.
+A COT index or z-score is a statistical measure comparing current positioning to a 3-year (156-week) historical range.
+A z-score above +2.0 indicates extreme net longs — historically a bearish contrarian signal.
+Below -2.0 indicates extreme net shorts — historically bullish.

 Which COT report type should I use?

-Use the Legacy report for physical commodities such as gold, oil, and copper.
-Use the Traders in Financial Futures (TFF) report for financial contracts including S&P 500 futures, Nasdaq futures, and currency pairs.
-Use the Disaggregated report when deeper supply chain analysis of physical commodity markets is needed — it breaks Commercial traders into Producer and Swap Dealer subcategories.
+Use the Legacy report for physical commodities like gold, oil, and copper.
+Use the Traders in Financial Futures (TFF) report for S&P 500, Nasdaq, and currency pairs.
+Use the Disaggregated report for deeper supply-chain analysis — it splits Commercials into Producer and Swap Dealer subcategories.

 Can you use COT data for stock trading?

-Yes, through E-mini S&P 500 and Nasdaq Mini futures contracts reported in the CFTC data.
-Large Speculator positioning in these contracts reflects institutional equity sentiment and has historically signalled late-cycle speculation at market peaks.
-MarketTriage maps COT data from these futures contracts to the S&P 500 and Nasdaq indices automatically, integrating it with technical and institutional flow signals.
+Yes, through E-mini S&P 500 and Nasdaq Mini futures contracts reported in CFTC data.
+Large Speculator positioning in these contracts reflects institutional equity sentiment and historically signals late-cycle speculation at market peaks.
+MarketTriage maps this data to the S&P 500 and Nasdaq indices automatically.

 Continue Learning